 UPnP.
-When using UPnP features, select Enable.
-As allowing this may present a risk to security, this feature is disabled by default.
+UPnP allows Windows XP and Windows Me to automatically configure the Router for various Internet applications, such as gaming and videoconferencing.
+To enable UPnP, check the Enabled box.
+Because allowing this may present a risk to security, this feature is disabled by default.